-Anyone who's ever looked for a dog trainer or behaviourist may have come across a few terms being thrown about, things like force free, positive only or a quick google may have thrown up articles with headlines stating "dog trainer abuses dogs".
+Anyone who's ever looked for a dog trainer or behaviourist may have come across a few terms being thrown about, things like "science based", "aversion free", "only kind" dog trainer or a quick google may have thrown up articles with headlines stating "dog trainer abuses dogs".
 Some very large UK based dog rescue organisations are very vocal about their hatred of certain types of training.

 To understand what exactly they're referring too, we first must understand the 4 quadrants of operant conditioning (B. F. Skinner).
 The term operant conditioning simply means learning or training, and the 4 quadrants define how this learning is reinforced.
 This is a very simplified version that doesn't take into account lots of variables and I truly believe behaviours modification is a lot more complex, however It's a great starting point.
 Skinners work wasn't just for dogs, his experiments started with mice and is relevant to all living things, including us!
 Outlined below are the 4 quadrants.

 Positive Reinforcement - behaviour causes something positive to happen

 Perhaps the most commonly used technique, a lot of the time without even realising it.
-It is the most simplest to understand, it rewards the dog for performing the task.
+It is the most simplest to understand, it rewards the dog for a behaviour.

 Negative Reinforcement - behaviour causes an unpleasant thing to stop

-Simply put, negative reinforcement is the term used to describe when something unpleasant stops as a result of the dog performing the task.
+Simply put, negative reinforcement is the term used to describe when something unpleasant stops as a result of the dog doing something.
 A simple example of this can be putting pressure on the dogs behind to guide them into a sit.
 The reinforcement part is the hand being removed from the dogs bum.